-The auditors, Messrs CAS & Associates, Chartered Accountants have indicated their willingness to continue in office.
+The auditors, CAS Malaysia PLT (converted from a conventional partnership, CAS Malaysia and CAS & Associates), Chartered Accountants have indicated their willingness to continue in office.

-Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated 20 April 2016.
+Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated 20 April 2017.